codelibs/fess-docs/en/12.5/admin/backup-guide.rst

 Overview
 ========

-Backup page allows you to download your configuration data for |Fess|.
+Backup page allows you to download and upload your configuration data for |Fess|.

 Management Operations
 =====================